pluginkollektiv/statify/readme.txt

 ## Upgrade Notice ##

+### 1.8.1 ###
+This is a bugfix release improving AMP compatibility and excluding native sitemaps as of WordPress 5.5.
+It is recommended for all users.

 ### 1.8.0 ###
 Some minor improvements.
 The most important one: This version offers to deactivate the nonce check for JavaScript tracking (recommend if a caching plugin with a long caching time is used).